 - We will need additional financing to continue our operations.
-If we are unable to obtain additional financing on acceptable terms, we may have to curtail or cease our development plans and operations; - Our success is dependent on achieving and sustaining commercial success of PreHevbrio in the U.S. and Canada, and PreHevbri in Europe; - Our success is dependent on the successful clinical development, regulatory approval, and commercialization of our pipeline candidates, which will require significant time and resources; - We may not be able to secure sufficient supplies of materials, or the services of third parties, which we require to advance the development and commercialization of our products; - We face intense competition and rapid technological change, which may make it more difficult to achieve significant market penetration.
+If we are unable to obtain additional financing on acceptable terms, we may have to curtail or cease our development plans and operations; - We may not be able to adhere to our credit facility which includes customary and financial covenants; - Our success is dependent on achieving and sustaining commercial success of PreHevbrio in the U.S. and Canada, and PreHevbri in Europe; - Our success is dependent on the successful clinical development, regulatory approval, and commercialization of our pipeline candidates, which will require significant time and resources; - We may not be able to secure sufficient supplies of materials, or the services of third parties, which we require to advance the development and commercialization of our products; - We face intense competition and rapid technological change, which may make it more difficult to achieve significant market penetration.
 If we cannot compete successfully for market share against other drug companies, we may not achieve sufficient product revenues and our business will suffer; - We may be unable to satisfy our contractual obligations or meet expected deadlines; - We depend or may depend on third parties to conduct clinical trials, commercialize and/or manufacture our product candidates; - We manufacture clinical and commercial supplies of our 3-antigen HBV vaccine and VBI-2601 at a single location.
-Any disruption in the operations of our manufacturing facility could adversely affect our business and results of operations; - Our success depends on our ability to maintain the proprietary nature of our technology.
+Any disruption in the operations of our manufacturing facility could adversely affect our business and results of operations; - Our success depends on our ability to maintain the proprietary nature of our technology; - Our ability to regain and maintain compliance with Nasdaq listing standards.